- MONTENEGRO ||

 For the ultimate level of freedom, go ahead and rent a car for the time you are in Montenegro.
 They are cheap, often do not require deposits, and a road trip is truly the best way to get around the country.

-We used and can absolutely recommend a service called TakeCars.com, which basically feels like an online middle-man connecting you with smaller agencies or individuals that typically don't have the means for easy online booking.
+We used and can absolutely recommend a service called TakeCars.com, which basically works like an online middle-man connecting you with smaller agencies or individuals that typically don't have the means for easy online booking.
 For 4-days, we spent a little over €100 (with insurance) and had a direct WhatsApp connection with the owner of the car in case we needed anything.
 We used this service directly in Bar, but they also serve a few other hubs around Montenegro.
 And even if you are not in the area where they are serviced, they can deliver the car to you for an extra fee.

 Just be sure that if you are crossing borders, you have the proper insurance paperwork needed (unlike us 🤣), so be sure to ask whomever you rent from.